Motley Fool recently asked, “Are Pregnant Women Eligible for Unemployment?” and as with most unemployment questions, the answer is that “it depends.”

 - Attend educational webinar trainings including topics such as FMLA Basics, Unemployment Insurance 101, Wage & Hour, and more.
 And encourage your staff to join by registering for live trainings in the knowledge library training calendar.

 - Contact our Director of UI Solutions to forecast the potential maximum liability for an unemployment claim.
-Contact the Claims Manager with hypothetical unemployment scenarios and questions.
 Or reach out to your state’s Claims Consultant about a claim that is already open and filed—making sure to include the claimant’s name and part of their SSN, when possible.

 You, a Trust member, deserve congratulations for your active participation with your Trust membership.
 The services and claims management teams increasingly hear from knowledgeable Trust members like you, who want to learn more about how they can be proactive with their unemployment claims management.
 That increased level of communication is important, helping all of us to work together to better control unemployment costs.
 Controlling costs is one of the benefits of being in the Trust, and taking active steps to reduce your unemployment claims reduces the amount that you need to deposit into your trust reserve account.
 The end result being, funds are freed up for you to use elsewhere in your budget.